d3vgru/nodetsam/README.md

 # nodetsam
 A pure JavaScript OStatus client/server framework.

+## Requirements

+The client and instance code both use yarn to manage modules.
+Running a dev instance requires babel-cli.
+It might not be a bad idea to have loopback-cli and vue-cli installed.

+## Overview (TODO: refactor)

 Make the server as permissive as the admins would like.

 Make the client as restrictive as the people would like.